telescopeѲptics.net ▪▪▪▪ CONTENTS

 Non-compact Baker-Schmidt

-has spherical primary (for fully optimized system K
+has the alternative of leaving in the primary spherical (for fully optimized system K

 SPECS